stratumn/go-indigonode/doc/faq.md

 ## Why a CLI instead of terminal commands?

 Because the CLI uses reflection to automatically create commands from the API.
-It is possible that the API has functions the `alice` binary doesn't know about when it's compiled, so it cannot have commands for them.
-You can use `alice cli -c command` though.
+It is possible that the API has functions the `indigo-node` binary doesn't know about when it's compiled, so it cannot have commands for them.
+You can use `indigo-node cli -c command` though.